The most important feature of AEO & GEO tools in 2026

 And it gets worse for operational tasks.
 Want to add a new competitor to track?
 Log in.
 Want to update the prompts you’re monitoring because your product positioning shifted?
 Log in.
 Want to adjust your tracking after a rebrand?
 Log in, click through a bunch of forms, hope you didn’t miss anything.
 These are exactly the kinds of tasks that should be automatable, but without an API, they’re trapped behind a UI that requires a human in the loop for every interaction.

 Some vendors have tried to close this gap by building the workflow layer themselves: content generators, editorial tools, Slack integrations, Looker connectors.
-I understand the impulse, and on a sales demo it looks compelling.
-But in practice, you’re now dependent on that vendor’s engineering team to build every workflow your team needs, and to build it the way your team actually works.
+On a sales demo it looks compelling.
+In practice, you’re now dependent on that vendor’s engineering team to build every workflow your team needs, and to build it the way your team actually works.
 Their content generator doesn’t know your brand voice.
 Their editorial workflow doesn’t match how your agency delivers to clients.
 Their integrations cover the tools they chose to support, not necessarily the ones you use.
 When the fit isn’t right, you file a feature request and wait.

-What most people actually want from an AEO tool is sharp focus on the intelligence layer: track the engines accurately, analyse the citations, surface the gaps and recommendations.
+What most people actually want from an AEO tool is sharp focus on the intelligence layer: track the Model Providers accurately, analyze the citations, surface the gaps and recommendations.
 Then make all of that accessible so their team can build on top of it.

 A REST API means your existing infrastructure can pull AEO data directly.
-Your CI/CD pipeline can check brand visibility before pushing a content deploy.
 Your internal tools can surface citation gaps alongside your content calendar.
 Your reporting system can aggregate AEO data with every other data source you already have, formatted exactly how your stakeholders expect, without waiting for the vendor to build a connector.

 An MCP server takes this further.
 MCP (Model Context Protocol) is how AI assistants connect to external tools and data.
 If your team uses Claude, ChatGPT, or any MCP-compatible agent, an MCP server means your assistant can pull live AEO data, recommendations, and competitive intelligence directly into whatever you’re working on.

 Think about what that enables in practice.
-An agent that pulls your latest citation gaps, cross-references them against your existing content in your CMS, checks your brand guidelines, and drafts a content plan that fits your editorial calendar — all without anyone logging into the AEO tool.
-Or an agent that monitors your competitor landscape and automatically updates your prompt tracking when new players enter the space.
+An agent that pulls your latest citation gaps, cross-references them against your existing content in your CMS, checks your brand guidelines, and drafts a content plan that fits your editorial calendar, all without anyone logging into the AEO tool.
+Or an agent that watches your competitor set and updates your prompt tracking when new players enter the space.
 Or one that takes your weekly AEO insights, formats them the way your agency’s clients expect, and drops them into the right folder.
+We catalogue real workflows others have built on Bourd MCP: share of voice digests, competitor gap scans, client-ready citation reports, and more.

 Six months ago, each of those would have been a feature request to your AEO vendor.
 Now it’s an afternoon with a coding agent and an API key.
-But only if your tool gives you the access to build it.
+But only if your tool gives you the access.

-Otterly AI is a Gartner Cool Vendor and genuinely solid for small teams.
+Otterly AI is a Gartner Cool Vendor and solid for small teams.
 It integrates with Semrush, which is nice if you’re in that ecosystem.
-But there’s no public API — their own help centre confirms it’s still on the roadmap.
+But there’s no public API.
+Their own help center confirms it’s still on the roadmap.
 If you want to do anything with your data outside of their UI, you’re limited to CSV exports or a Looker Studio connector.

 Goodie AI has an interesting commerce angle with GA4 attribution, but doesn’t publicly disclose pricing or API availability.
 In my experience, if you can’t find the API in the docs, it either doesn’t exist or it’s priced in a way that’ll surprise you.

 Profound just closed a $96M Series C at a billion-dollar valuation and calls itself the “definitive AEO leader.”
 The product is polished.
-Their Series C announcement highlights “orchestration and automation built directly into Profound” — this is a company building toward lock-in, not openness.
-As of today their API access is gated behind a very expensive enterprise tier.
+Their Series C announcement highlights “orchestration and automation built directly into Profound.”
+This is a company building toward lock-in, not openness.
+API access is gated to Enterprise (est. $3–4k/mo).
+Full comparison.

-Scrunch AI is probably the most technically impressive tool in the space.
-SOC 2 Type II certified, developer-grade API, serious enterprise features.
-The problem is purely economic: plans start at $250/month for brands and $500/month for agencies, and API access is gated to the Enterprise tier.
+Scrunch AI plans start at $250/month for brands and $500/month for agencies, and API access is gated to the Enterprise tier.
 MCP is listed as “coming soon.”
 For most teams, the cost of entry is prohibitive compared to cheaper alternatives with similar offerings.
+Side-by-side: Bourd vs Scrunch.

-PromptWatch covers 10 AI platforms and their free agency tools (the AI Brand Visibility Report and LLMs.txt Generator) are a nice touch.
-They do have a documented API, but it’s gated to the Professional plan at $249/month.
+PromptWatch has a documented API, but it’s gated to the Professional plan at $249/month.
 The Essential plan starts at $99/month with no API access.
+Side-by-side: Bourd vs PromptWatch.

 Rankscale AI starts at €20/month, which is the cheapest option I’ve found.
 For basic monitoring on a tight budget, it’s fine.
 They launched a REST API in early 2026, but it’s Enterprise-only at $780/month.
 No MCP access.

 Bourd is an API-first AEO and GEO product.
-Every plan includes a full REST API (docs at api.geo.bourd.dev/docs) and a public MCP server that works with Claude, ChatGPT, and any MCP-compatible agent.
+Every plan includes a full REST API (docs at api.geo.bourd.dev/docs) and a public MCP server (setup guide) that works with Claude, ChatGPT, and any MCP-compatible agent.
 No enterprise gate.
 No “contact us for API pricing.”
-API access isn’t an upsell — it’s the foundation the entire product is built on.
+API access isn’t an upsell.
+It’s the foundation the entire product is built on.

-We genuinely don’t care if you never open our dashboard.
-We want to be the reliable system of record for your AI visibility data: accurate tracking across ChatGPT, Claude, Gemini, Perplexity, Grok, DeepSeek, and Meta AI, with citation analytics, content gap recommendations, and competitive intelligence.
+We don’t care if you never open our dashboard.
+We want to be the reliable system of record for your AI visibility data: accurate tracking across ChatGPT, Claude, Gemini, Perplexity, Grok, DeepSeek, Meta AI, and Google AI Mode, with citation analytics, content gap recommendations, and competitive intelligence.
 All of it accessible programmatically, designed for you to pull into whatever tools and workflows you already use.

-We will never try to lock in your data.
-We will never force you to use our tools to act on our insights.
-We’re not building a content authoring workflow you have to adopt, or an editorial calendar you have to learn, or a reporting format you’re stuck with.
+We won’t lock in your data.
+We won’t force you to act on our insights inside our tools.
+No content workflow to adopt, no editorial calendar to learn, no reporting format you’re stuck with.
 You have your own infrastructure.
 You have your own agents.
 You know how your team works.
-Our job is to give you the core primitives — the data, the analysis, the recommendations — and get out of your way.
+Our job is to give you the core primitives (the data, the analysis, the recommendations) and get out of your way.

 You shouldn’t have to wait for us to ship a feature or an integration.
 If you can describe what you need to a coding agent, and our API exposes the data, you should be able to build it yourself in an afternoon.
 That’s the bar we hold ourselves to.